 God judges the true intention.

-He sees the sincerity of my pursuit and the effort that I’ve made, and continue to make, to develop and further that relationship.
+He sees the sincerity of my pursuit and the effort I’ve made, and continue to make, to develop and further that relationship with Him.

 And time after time after time, He blesses me in spite of my litany of imperfections.